Hearing Aid Or Amplifier: The Difference

-Do you have hearing loss and need a device to help you hear better?
-Not sure what the difference between a hearing aid and an amplifier is?
-Both hearing aids and amplifiers can improve your ability to hear sounds.
-But it’s vital to know that they are intended for two different purposes.
+Do you perhaps have hearing loss and need a device to help you hear better?
+Are you not sure what the difference between a hearing aid and an amplifier is?
+Both hearing aids and amplifiers can improve your ability to hear sounds, but each is designed with a different purpose in mind.

 What is an amplifier?

-An amplifier is a ‘hearing device’ that makes all environmental sounds louder.
-It uses a microphone to pick up sounds from the environment and transmits those sounds into your ears via earphones.
+An amplifier is a ‘hearing device’ that amplifies all environmental sounds (makes all sounds louder).
+The mechanism of an amplifier involves a microphone picking up sounds from the environment and thereafter transmitting it into your ears via earphones.

 What is a hearing aid?